shawon017/CRUK/README.md

 ## Monitor and Optimize Performance:
 Use Amazon RDS Performance Insights and Amazon CloudWatch to monitor your database performance.
 These tools can help you identify bottlenecks and optimize your database for better performance and scalability.

+## Challenges Faced:
+As a newcomer to AWS, my entry into the AWS Console felt like stepping into a brand new universe.
+Needless to say, the entire process was quite challenging – from identifying the appropriate service to constructing the ETL jobs and integrating various solutions.
+Among all these, the most formidable challenge was dealing with AWS Cloud Development Kit (CDK) for Infrastructure as Code (IaaC).
+In particular, I encountered difficulty in replicating a certain component of the Glue workflow that I had initially built in AWS.
+This was due to the unavailability of a specific CfnCrawler trigger dependency for Glue jobs.

 Thank you!